Modelling one-to-one table relationships¶

 - Adding a foreign key constraint from the

-table and there will be only one row with a particular owner_id
+the author table and there will be only one row with a particular owner_id.

 Step 2: Set up GraphQL relationships¶